-strategise communicate optimise adapt collaborate
+strategise communicate innovate optimise collaborate design

 We